guardian/frontend/docs/deployment-errors.md

 ```

 - Someone (me in this case!) stopped your build manually.
-- If that person isn't you then go and talk to them about why they stopped it.
+- If that person isn't you then go and talk to them about why they stopped it as there may be a problem.

 ```
 com.amazonaws.services.s3.model.AmazonS3Exception Status Code: 400, AWS